aseroff/check/README.md

 # v 1.0

+1. react: game description text expand
+1. better looking game/user 'search result'
+1. stats for games - # of checkins - and stats on check ins - your # vs their #
 1. route to and boilerplate terms of service and privacy policy for twitter posting permission
 1. facebook?
 1. more/better discovery